xiangyu2022/LPBkg/python/README.md

 For more technial problems, please contact the package author Xiangyu Zhang at zhan6004@umn.edu.

-For more theoretical references, please contact the paper author Sara Algeri at salgeri@umn.edu
+For more theoretical references, please contact the paper author Sara Algeri at salgeri@umn.edu.

 ## A quick Setup Guide